smarts-project/smarts-project.github.io/_pages/main-page.md

 - The individual participant or, if a team is entering, a team representative, must register with the Organiser through this website.
 - The participants will be provided login details to CodaLab to submit a competition entry;
 - Starter kit and necessary documentation will be available upon registration;
 - The entry sumitted by the participant will consist of the pretrained model and inference code.
-Select participants who opted to compete in the bonus task or track 2 will be requested to submit their training code.
+Select participants who opted to compete in track 2 will be requested to submit their training code.
 - Participants may submit up to 3 entries to the competition.

 [Return to top](#the-competition)